Scott123180/scottscookbook.link/src/content/recipes/BakedChickenPesto.md

   "Spread pesto evenly over the top of each breast.", "Bake uncovered for 20–25 minutes, or until internal temperature reaches 165°F (74°C).", "Let rest for 5 minutes before serving.",
-  "Optional: Garnish with extra pesto or fresh herbs."
 ]
 ---